jason2208/COSC499/docs/meetingnotes/clientnotes.md

 - From the dashboard you can query for appointments, clients, and users
 - Ali will record a video to send to the previous team about the database

+## (Jan 21st, 2021)
+- Hassan brought up how the booking and payment systems implemented by the previous group are not working properly.
+The time slot doesn’t show up.
+- Kimberlee mentioned she wants different currency options on the Stripe payment system and Hassan suggested adding Paypal.
+- Kimberlee referred all the teams to the original email and suggested contacting the previous team to clear up the confusion around the   booking system.
+- Talked about getting Kimberlee to sign up for the Google Maps API.
+- Ali talked about what he plans to do this semester (the dashboard).
+- Cody asked what assets such as logos Kimberlee wants to use on the newer version of the site.
+- Kimberlee will send out a folder with all the website assets